CumulusNetworks/docs/content/cumulus-netq-46/Lifecycle-Management/Manage-NetQ-Agents.md

 If you want to use a specific port on the appliance or VM, use the `port` option.
 If you want the data sent over a particular virtual route interface, use the `vrf` option.

-This example shows how to add a NetQ Agent and tell it to send the data it collects to the NetQ Appliance or VM at the IPv4 address of 10.0.0.23 using the default port (on-premises = 31980; cloud = 443) and vrf (default).
+This example shows how to add a NetQ Agent and tell it to send the data it collects to the NetQ appliance or VM at the IPv4 address of 10.0.0.23 using the default port (port 31980 for on-premises and port 443 for cloud deployments) and vrf (default).

 ```
 cumulus@switch~:$ netq config add agent server 10.0.0.23